 > TL;DR (verified as of 2026-04-29)

-> - Perpetual Swaps: up to 50x leverage, no expiry, on 250+ crypto assets (OKX SG perps guide) > - Expiry Futures: up to 20x leverage, fixed expiry dates (no funding fees) > - Options: hedging + income strategies (leverage limit not disclosed) > - Spot Margin: up to 10x leverage on borrowed-capital positions > - Gate: a "suitability quiz" replaces the previous Accredited-Investor-only restriction > - Fees: not separately disclosed for Singapore — verify on OKX SG fee schedule before sizing > - Risk: 50x leverage means 2% adverse price move = full liquidation.
+> - Perpetual Swaps: up to 50x leverage, no expiry, on 250+ crypto assets (OKX SG perps guide) > - Expiry Futures: up to 20x leverage, fixed expiry dates (no funding fees) > - Options: hedging + income strategies (leverage limit not disclosed) > - Spot Margin: up to 10x leverage on borrowed-capital positions > - Gate: a "suitability quiz" replaces the previous Accredited-Investor-only restriction > - Fees: confirm current rates on the OKX fee schedule (as of 2026-04) — verify the SG tier on your logged-in dashboard before sizing > - Risk: 50x leverage means 2% adverse price move = full liquidation.
 This is not a beginner-friendly product.If you're trading crypto perpetuals from Singapore, Hyperliquid's 4% fee discount remains a competitive alternative — verified retail-tier, no suitability quiz, automatic discount via referral.

 What changed

 Until this update, OKX Singapore restricted derivatives trading (perpetuals, futures, options, margin) to Accredited Investors under MAS rules.
-Accredited Investor (AI) status in Singapore typically requires net personal assets above S$2 million, or income above S$300,000 per year, or financial assets above S$1 million — out of reach for most retail traders.
+Per MAS's official explainer on who qualifies as an Accredited Investor (accessed 2026-04-29), AI status in Singapore typically requires meeting at least one of the following thresholds:

 What you can trade now